 What is limited-term employment?

-Limited-term employment means hiring an employee who works for a specific, pre-defined period.
+Limited-term employment, also known as fixed-term employment, means hiring an employee who works for a specific, pre-defined period.
 The period could be the duration of a project or it could be to a specific calendar date.
-A limited-term employee is someone hired under a contract that will expire, as opposed to a regular employee, whose employment will continue for the foreseeable future.
+A limited-term employee is someone hired under a contract that will expire, as opposed to a regular employee that signed an indefinite contract, whose employment will continue for the foreseeable future.

 There’s also a distinction between a limited-term employee and an independent contractor.
 A limited-term employee works for you only for the defined period of time, while a contractor would work on your projects, as well as those of their other clients.